 Crop Residues, their Types, Management and Uses

-The amount of crop residue depends on the type of the crop, growth of the crop, method of tillage and method of harvesting.
+The amount of crop residue depends on the crop type, its growth, its method of tillage, and its method of harvesting.

 crop residues

-Crop residues are extremely helpful in adding soil organic matter.
+Crop residues are extremely helpful in adding organic matter to soil.

-They increase the soil’s water infiltration and retention capacity, buffers the pH, and facilitate the availability of nutrients in the soil.
+They increase the soil’s water infiltration and retention capacity, buffer the pH, and facilitate the availability of nutrients in the soil.

 Types of crop residues